15 Best Audio Editing Software of 2023 (Free and Pro Options)

 - It offers over 80 plugin effects, including EQ, Delay, Reverb, and mastering tools.

-- Its 150 track presets set up by Allen Morgan helps you arm your audio with stunning music.
+- Its 150 track presets set up by Allen Morgan helps you arm your audio with stunning free music.

 An audio editing studio for both beginners and professionals ($59.99).